 The thoughtful implementation of AI-enabled customer success platforms can greatly enhance Customer Success Managers’ (CSM) ability to maximize the value of customer data and ultimately help reduce churn and improve the overall health of client relationships.

-When applied correctly, AI-enabled customer success will open up additional prospects in the future to completely transform the CS landscape.
+When applied correctly, automation and AI-enabled customer success will open up additional prospects in the future to completely transform the CS landscape.

 In this article, I discuss:

-- The definitions of AI and machine learning
+- What automation, AI and machine learning are,

-- How AI can be applied in a CS career
+- How AI can be applied in a CS career, and

 - How to pick the right AI system

-Machine learning is a branch of AI that imitates the way human beings learn.
+Then you have machine learning – a branch of AI that imitates the way human beings learn.
 The algorithms that power these computer systems are fed a vast sum of data to gradually improve their accuracy.

 My experiences with AI in customer success